 "Impressive in scope and consequence, New Legends of England is a crucial contribution to the study of medieval and early modern literature.
 I know of no other work that thinks so hard and so productively about the capacities of the legendary or makes hagiography so much a part of the common intellectual landscape of the late Middle Ages."—Jocelyn Wogan-Browne, Fordham UniversityIn New Legends of England, Catherine Sanok examines a significant, albeit previously unrecognized, phenomenon of fifteenth-century literary culture in England: the sudden fascination with the Lives of British, Anglo-Saxon, and other native saints.
 Embodying a variety of literary forms—from elevated Latinate verse, to popular traditions such as the carol, to translations of earlier verse legends into the medium of prose—the Middle English Lives of England's saints are rarely discussed in relation to one another or seen as constituting a distinct literary genre.
 However, Sanok argues, these legends, when grouped together were an important narrative forum for exploring overlapping forms of secular and religious community at local, national, and supranational scales: the monastery, the city, and local cults; the nation and the realm; European Christendom and, at the end of the fifteenth century, a world that was suddenly expanding across the Atlantic.

-Reading texts such as the South English Legendary, The Life of St. Etheldrede, poems about Saints Wenefrid and St. Ursula and the Eleven Thousand Virgins, and the Golden Legend, Sanok focuses especially on the significance of their varied and often experimental forms.
-Literary forms are, according to Sanok, phenomena of scale, among other things.
-She shows how Middle English Lives of native saints revealed, through varied literary forms, modes of affiliation and difference that in turn reflected a diversity in the extent and structure of medieval communities.
+Reading texts such as the South English Legendary, The Life of St. Etheldrede, the Golden Legend, and poems about Saints Wenefrid and Ursula, Sanok focuses especially on the significance of their varied and often experimental forms.
+She shows how Middle English Lives of native saints revealed, through their literary forms, modes of affinity and difference that, in turn, reflected a diversity in the extent and structure of medieval communities.
 Taking up key questions about jurisdiction, temporality, and embodiment, New Legends of England presents some of the ways in which the Lives of England's saints theorized community and explored its constitutive paradox: the irresolvable tension between singular and collective forms of identity.

 Catherine Sanok is Associate Professor of English at the University of Michigan and author of Her Life Historical: Exemplarity and Female Saints' Lives in Late Medieval England, also available from the University of Pennsylvania Press.